Assassinsarms/Classification-of-AF-Onset-from-ECG-data-using-a-1D-Convolutional-Neural-Network-and-Random-Forest/README.md

 # INM701_Coursework
-Classification of Atrial Fibrillation from ECG data using a 1D Convolutional Neural Network and Random Forest
+Classification of Atrial Fibrillation Onset from ECG data using a 1D Convolutional Neural Network and Random Forest

 File name: Aaron_Mir_INM701_Coursework